MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Try the new model version (Preview)

-By selecting the toggle **Try the new model version (Preview)** you can try our latest preview model version for Fixed template documents and General documents
+By selecting the toggle **Try the new model version (Preview)**, you can try the latest preview model version for Fixed template documents and General documents.

 > [!IMPORTANT]
 > - The new model version is a preview release.